Benn Copper Mine and Deep-Water Bay Old Fish Factory Road/Trails

 Here is the old road up to the Benn Mine, overgrown at first, as shown here, but easy to follow.

-From the parking spot you take the old road to the north, and this old washed-out road is well-marked with new pink flagging tape and climbs to the east and gradually sweeps around to the west.
+From the parking spot you take the old road to the north, and this old washed-out road is well-marked with pink flagging tape and climbs to the east and gradually sweeps around to the west.
 After about 20 minutes of climbing this easy old road you will arrive at a fork in the road: take the left-hand branch here.
 In a few minutes this trail ends at the Benn Mine site.
 Here you will find old mine shafts, and plenty of old relics.
 Be careful when moving around the old shafts as they are very deep and the side are very steep and dangerous.
 You can see from the very green rocks around this site that copper is strongly present here.
 This is a great old mine to explore, and it appears to have ceased operating in the 1960s.

 One of the deep shafts at the mine site, and you can see the bright-green rock here.